Table of Contents

 Never heard about the Dolomites before?
 Maybe because the ‘Italian Alps’ term is often used in regard to the Dolomites.

-It is a mountain range in northeastern Italy, which is a part of Southern Limestone Alps, therefore, I guess you can technically use the Italian Alps wording if you insist.
+It is a mountain range in northeastern Italy, which is a part of the Southern Limestone Alps, therefore, I guess you can technically use the Italian Alps wording if you insist.

 The Dolomites are also known as the “Pale Mountains” because of the carbonate rock dolomite they are made of.